Child & Adolescent Psychiatric Services

 Our program helps children whose disruptive behaviors have led to problems in their relationships and their ability to safely function at school, home or in the community.
 We treat diagnoses such as depression, suicidal tendencies, Post-Traumatic Stress Disorder, anxiety disorders, bipolar disorders, or psychotic disorders.
 Many of our children may struggle with controlling their anger and are defiant or oppositional at home or school.
 Some may also be experimenting with illegal substances or alcohol.

 Our inpatient unit treats children and adolescents of ages 10-18 who require comprehensive evaluation and intensive inpatient crisis stabilization.

 - Treatment Team

-Our CAP team is comprised of specialized professionals and includes board-certified psychiatrists and psychologists, nurses, social workers, therapeutic recreation specialist, educational coordinator, and mental health counselors.
+Our CAP team is comprised of specialized professionals and includes board-certified psychiatrists and psychologists, psychiatric nurse practitioners, nurses, social workers, therapeutic recreation specialist, educational coordinator, and mental health counselors.
 Board-certified family practice doctors provide consultation on a daily basis for medical issues.
 Consultations for other special medical concerns are available, as needed.

 - Medication Evaluation

 Our board-certified psychiatrists review each patient's current medications and develop a comprehensive medication assessment and treatment plan.
 Medication education is provided to all patients and families, to ensure a safe transition to home medication therapies.